Passion Week is the most significant week of our Christian calendar.

-The meaning of the resurrection is a theological matter, but the fact of the resurrection is a historical matter.
+The meaning of the resurrection is a theological matter, but the resurrection is a historical fact.
 From a Good Friday that broke the hearts of Jesus’ followers, we move to a solemn Sunday morning that’s about to turn into the most spectacular day of Christianity.
 See Matthew 28:1-2.

 Soon we find that our risen Savior is our ascended King and His resurrection provides us with the greatest opening of all.